msin87/flightsfilter/README.md

 List<Flight> filteredFlightList = flightsFilter.filter(flightList);
 ```
 ## Performance
-All filtering operations can be parallel by using `doParallel()` operator
+All filtering operations can be parallel by using `doParallel()` operator of `FlightsFilterBuilder`.
+It is also possible to switch on the fly between parallel and sequential execution for the filter instance.
+If the filter received a small data set, then it makes sense to switch to sequential execution, otherwise to parallel execution.

 ## Serialization/Deserialization
 The filter can be easily serialized and deserialized through the builder by calling the required builder method.
 It is also possible to implement the method `fromJson()` if necessary.